18F/identity-idp/docs/local-development.md

 ### Testing in a virtual machine

 By default, the application binds to `localhost`.
-To test on a local network device or within a virtual machine, you can bind to `0.0.0.0` instead, using the following instructions:
+To test on a local network device or within a virtual machine, you can bind to `0.0.0.0`.
+Before development, use the following instructions based on your machine's operating system.

-1. Determine your computer's network IP address.
-On macOS, you can find this in the "Network" system settings.
-From there, select "Wi-Fi" or "Ethernet".
+1. From the "Network" tab on:

+* macOS Monterey and below
+Once on "Network" system settings, your IP address is shown under "Status: Connected" label.

+* macOS Ventura
+Select "Wi-Fi" or "Ethernet".
 This option will change based on how you are connected to the internet.
+From there, click "Details".

-On the next screen, click "Details".
-This often takes the format of `192.168.1.x` or `10.0.0.x`.
+* IP addresses often take the format of `192.168.1.x` or `10.0.0.x`.

 2. In `config/application.yml`, add `domain_name` and `mailer_domain_name` keys under `development`, like so:
    ```yaml
    development: